STONE PHOTO GEAR

 STONE PHOTO GEAR TRIPLE SLEEVE WITH 4X5 FILM HOLDERS

 I enjoy traveling around my state, taking photographs of the landscape and small towns with my 4×5 cameras.
 I do not shoot much film, just what I feel is worth it.
-Once I find a composition, I will shoot two 4×5 films with slightly different exposures because I was trained as a commercial 4×5 photographer, and that is how I did it in my career.
-You never know when a film can become damaged during the shoot, transport, or development.
+Once I find a composition, I will shoot two 4×5 films with slightly different exposures, as I was trained as a commercial 4×5 photographer, and that is how I worked in my career.
+You never know when a film can become damaged during shooting, transportation, or development.
 There is nothing wrong with having a “file copy” to lean on when necessary.
 So, I will take six 4×5 film exposures when I travel to three locations.
-When I develop my film, I use Paterson tanks that allow me to develop up to six 4×5 films at once.
-So, if you do the math, you will see it was only natural I would find Stone Photo Gear’s (SPG) Triple Sleeve 4×5 Film Holder Cases an excellent match for how I shoot.
-I usually travel with two Triple Sleeves for a total of 12 exposures, which I will develop in two Paterson tanks.

 STONE PHOTO GEAR TRIPLE SLEEVE WITH DIGITIZING FILM HOLDERS

 An SPG Triple Sleeve is shown above for storing the film holders I use when digitizing my film.
 I use a Skier Copy Box and have their film holders in 4×5, 120, and 135 film formats.
 I use the 4×5 and 120 the most, but I can digitize 135 slides from decades ago if necessary.
-Overall, it is a nice system, and I am happy these expensive (I had to purchase the whole kit) film holders fit perfectly well in an SPG Triple Sleeve as they stay clean and safe tucked away at my digitizing station.
+Overall, it is a nice system, and I am happy that these expensive (I had to purchase the whole kit) film holders fit perfectly in an SPG Triple Sleeve, as they stay clean and safe tucked away at my digitizing station.

 STONE PHOTO GEAR LENS CASE #45459 HOLDING NIKKOR SW 90/4.5 & W 150/5.6

-[ STONE PHOTO GEAR LENS CASE #45459 HOLDING NIKKOR SW 90/4.5 & W 150/5.6 ]
+SPG GEAR LENS CASE #45459 HOLDING NIKKOR SW 90/4.5 & W 150/5.6

 STONE PHOTO GEAR LENS CASE #45459 HOLDING HASSELBLAD 501CM & PME51

-[ STONE PHOTO GEAR LENS CASE #45459 HOLDING HASSELBLAD 501CM & PME51 ]
+SPG GEAR LENS CASE #45459 HOLDING HASSELBLAD 501CM & PME51

-[ STONE PHOTO GEAR LENS CASE #45459 HOLDING REALITY SO SUBTLE 6×17 PINHOLE CAMERA ]
+SPG LENS CASE #45459 HOLDING REALITY SO SUBTLE 6×17 PINHOLE CAMERA

 I have found that my SPG lens case (#45459) is not just meant for my 4×5 lenses and Hasselblad camera.
 It can also hold my beloved Reality So Subtle (RSS) 6x17F Pinhole Panorama camera perfectly.
 The RSS camera, made of CNC plastic, is prone to scratches, which is why I am careful to protect it.
 I keep it in its case and store it in my Think Tank Retrospective 7M Messenger shoulder bag, along with my film and filters, whenever I’m traveling on the road.